dlang/DIPs/DIPs/1NNN-PJB.md

 `struct` that `assert`s (or `throw`s) in its destructor at runtime if it has not been used (where "using" means calling a particular method).
-While this addresses some of the use-cases above, it has several shortcomings compared to `@nodiscard`.
+While this addresses some of the use-cases above, it has several shortcomings compared to `@nodiscard`:

 * It reports ignored errors at runtime rather than compile time.
 * It cannot be used directly with functions written in other languages.
 * It requires additional syntax in both the callee and its callers to wrap and unwrap the error code.

 By contrast, `@nodiscard` can be used without caveats to provide compile-time protection against ignored errors in all of the use-cases listed above.

 Another alternative is for a function to return error information via an `out` parameter.
-Since a call to the function will not compile with a missing argument, the calling code is forced, at compile time, to visibly acknowledge the possibility of an error.
+Since a call to the function will not compile with a missing argument, the calling code is forced at compile time to visibly acknowledge the possibility of an error.

-Unfortunately, using `out` parameters for error handling is not a general-purpose solution, because the programmer is not always free to change a function's signature to include an `out` parameter.
+Unfortunately, using `out` parameters for error handling is not a general-purpose solution because the programmer is not always free to change a function's signature to include an `out` parameter.
 Reasons for this include:

 * The function's signature is part of an established public API, and changing